 For lack of power brakes of cars, brakes with variable ratios have been designed for bicycles, one of which was a major setback for Campagnolo.
 The Delta brake (aka Modolo Kronos), has a mechanism of an equilateral parallelogram in which a cable draws two opposite corners of a "diamond" together, such that the other two corners expand.
 The motion can be visualized by placing the tips of the thumbs and forefingers together to form a diamond.
 Moving the tips of the diamond together at a constant rate demonstrates the progressive nature of the mechanism and the resulting braking action, the brake pads being connected by links to the knuckles as it were.

 The motion is a tangent function that goes from zero to infinity.
-An example of this is the vertical motion of the top of a ladder, leaning steeply against a wall, as the foot of the ladder is moved away from the wall at a constant rate the the top of the ladder begins to move vertically imperceptibly, gradually accelerating until, near the bottom, its speed approaches infinity.
+An example of this is the vertical motion of the top of a ladder, leaning steeply against a wall.
+As the foot of the ladder is moved away from the wall at a constant rate, the the top of the ladder begins to move vertically imperceptibly, gradually accelerating until, near the bottom, its speed approaches infinity.
 Although the Delta does not use the extremes of this range, it has this characteristic in contrast to a sidepull brake that has a constant 1:1 ratio throughout its range.
-Besides its adverse response curve, its pads moved in an upward arc toward the tire similar to a centerpull, which it emulates.
+Besides its adverse response curve, its pads moved in an upward arc toward the tire like those of a centerpull, which it emulates.

 Disc brakes on bicycles are not yet as well developed as those on motor vehicles, weight requirements and hydraulics in a small format presenting a new design challenge.
 Mechanical disc brakes have little to offer in contrast to hydraulics, friction and mechanical clearance giving poorer brake feel.
 They are probably doomed in competition with hydraulic disc brakes, and judging from the market, their selection is diminishing.The major advantage of mechanical disc brakes is that they use standard brake levers.
 If you wish to use disc brakes with modern drop-bar brake/shift units, mechanical discs are the only option.

-Currently road bicycles seems to be on the increase over off road bicycles, possibly due to Lance Armstrong's success in the Tour de France.
+Currently, road bicycles seem to be on the increase over off road bicycles, possibly due to Lance Armstrong's success in the Tour de France.
 It is here that disc brakes will probably not make inroads for several reasons, the main ones being weight and fork design.
-With rim brakes forks are loaded in bending at the fork crown that similarly supports road shock, while a disc brake places an equal bending torque at the tip of the fork and only on one blade.
-The fork can only be slender and light because it carries no bending loads at the dropout.
-With disc brakes forks would require a substantial increase in cross section (and weight) and brake would be heavier.
+With rim brakes, forks are loaded in bending at the fork crown that similarly supports road shock, while a disc brake places an equal bending torque at the tip of the fork and only on one blade.
+A fork can only be slender and light because it carries no bending loads at the dropout.
+With disc brakes, forks would require a substantial increase in cross section (and weight) and the brake would be heavier.

 Hydraulic brake actuation comes naturally with the demand for a high mechanical advantage.
-The need for such a high ratio made cars switch to hydraulics in their early days and is why they are essential to disc brakes that require a higher mechanical advantage than other brakes.
-In addition, hydraulic lines, in contrast to cables, allow small bend radii and access to narrow space.
+The need for such a high ratio made cars switch to hydraulics in their early days and is why hydraulics are essential to disc brakes, which require a higher mechanical advantage than other brakes.
+In addition, hydraulic lines, in contrast to cables, allow small-bend radii and access to narrow spaces.
 However, as long as rim brakes serve well with the current mechanical advantage, hydraulics will probably remain with disc brakes.